Heat Biologics

-Heat Biologics Inc. is a US biotechnology company focused on the field of immunotherapy.
+Heat Biologics Inc. is a U.S. biotechnology company focused on the field of immunotherapy.
 Heat Biologics was founded by Jeff Wolf and Eckhard Podack, in conjunction with the University of Miami and Seed-One Ventures.
 The company is based in Morrisville, North Carolina.

 History

 In 2008, Heat Biologics was founded by Jeff Wolf and Eckhard Podack, in conjunction with the University of Miami and Seed-One Ventures.
 The company relocated to North Carolina in 2011.
 NCBiotech provided $225,000 of initial funding the same year.

 On July 24, 2013, Heat Biologics stock went public on NASDAQ under ticker symbol HTBX.

 In 2017, Heat Biologics acquired an 80% controlling interest in Pelican Therapeutics.

 Morrisville, North Carolina became the company's headquarters in 2019.

-In 2020, the Leonard M. Miller School of Medicine collaborated with Heat Biologics to develop a COVID-19 vaccine using gp-96 to express antigens associated with COVID-19.
+In 2020, the Miller School of Medicine at the University of Miami collaborated with Heat Biologics to develop a COVID-19 vaccine using gp-96 to express antigens associated with COVID-19.

 In 2021, Heat Biologics began Phase 2 clinical trials for a new non-small cell lung cancer treatment (HS-110).
 It also initiated a Phase 1 trial for HS-130, its off-the-shelf cell line engineered to stimulate T-cells to assist in immune response to disease.